 He always gets questions on how to become a pro wrestler and how to be a great one.
-So on one January day in 2013 William Regal sat down to write this gem for all the people out there willing to listen to him and take his wisdom and advice to heart.
+This text, I put on here, originated from questions William Regal got for comments he did on the NXT episode from 06 October 2011.
+The following two longer tweets & have been the start that became longer and longer over time.
+And finally, on one January day in 2013 I took notice and copied it here.
+Then, I worked in the updated versions, so it was made visible what’s the added texts and how it changed over time.
+William Regal sat down to write this gem for all the people out there willing to listen to him and take his wisdom and advice to heart.
 I like this text very much because it shows such a humble person.
 And of course all these pieces of advice can’t be shared too often.

 - UPDATE: 08 June 2015 / Twitlonger